davidstanke/spring-cloudbuild/README.md

 # spring-cloudbuild
-Simple demo of building Spring with Google Cloud Build
+Build a simple Spring Boot application with Google Cloud Build

 ## Using Cloud Build
 #### Build, test, and package application with Cloud Build